KirkAlton-Class7/tawny-port-serverless-infra/notes.md

 ## Strategic Takeaways

 - Route names can encode trust boundaries.
-- Auth0 and Cognito are not interchangeable in this project; they solve different identity problems.
+- Auth0 and Cognito solve different identity problems in this project.
 - Cognito Hosted UI is safer for browser login than custom password handling.
 - The authorization code must be exchanged by a confidential backend component.
 - A short-lived DynamoDB session table lets the app avoid exposing Cognito tokens to route handlers.